CSCfi/csc-user-guide/docs/support/tutorials/hpc-quick.md

 Jupyter and RStudio, are easy to use and thus a good starting point for using CSC supercomputers, their computing capacity is limited to relatively low-resource interactive usage.
-If you need access to more resources (e.g. multiple CPU nodes or GPUs) or if you require efficiency over interactivity, it is a good idea to switch to using the text-based command-line interface to interact directly with the supercomputer's
-[Linux operating system](./env-guide/index.md).
+If you need access to more resources (e.g. multiple CPU nodes or GPUs) or if your work requires efficiency over interactivity, it is a good idea to switch to using the text-based command-line interface to interact directly with the supercomputer's [Linux operating system](./env-guide/index.md).
 While this way of working may seem archaic, it is truly powerful once you get used to it.

-The main benefit of using the CLI is getting to [submit your computations as batch jobs](../../computing/running/getting-started.md) to the SLURM job scheduler.
-Requesting a large amount of resources for an interactive application like Jupyter typically entails having to wait for several hours before finally logging in to manually run the job.
-This is both inconvenient and wasteful, as your interactive session may start at a time when you are unable to access your workstation, which means that several hours of potential runtime can go unused.
-When you submit a batch job to SLURM, your job is run automatically when the requested resources become available.
+The CLI allows you to
+[submit your computations as batch jobs](../../computing/running/getting-started.md) to the SLURM job scheduler, which runs them as soon as the requested resources are available.
+In practice, this means that getting work done does not necessitate being tied to your workstation.
+While setting up this automation can require some more planning on your part, in the long run it makes it more reproducible both to yourself and possible collaborators.

 You can access the command-line interface either by using the [shell applications](../../computing/webinterface/shell.md)